philhawksworth/jigsaw-blog/source/_posts/2016/regrettable-ignorance-part-3.md

 ---
-title: "Regrettable Ignorance, Part 3"
+title: 'Regrettable Ignorance, Part 3'
 date: 2016-03-05
-tags: ["css", "laravel"]
+tags:
+  - css
+  - laravel
 image: gears.jpg
 ---
 If you're building a vehicle and you need to finish it as fast as possible or within a deadline, you wouldn't need to build every single component from scratch right?
 As the saying goes, *"Don't reinvent the wheel."* But what if you didn't even know the wheel already existed at the time?

 In the [previous part](/blog/regrettable-ignorance-part-2) of this series I talked about the wrong and right way to manage source code.
 In this third part of the series, the focus is on **frameworks** that will allow you to write less code but accomplish more, significantly increasing the development speed.
 Please note that the following is specifically related to web development.